Case Studies UX / UI

 Audience

-Secondary: Space-curious visitors discovering the pre-SpaceX commercial space movement
+Secondary Space-curious visitors discovering the early commercial space movement

 My Role

-UX/UI Designer - information architecture, visual system, archive card design, search and filter UX, responsive web implementation
+UX/UI Designer.
+I shaped the information architecture, visual system, archive card model, search and filter experience, and responsive implementation

 Timeline